teiniker/teiniker-lectures-arduino/advanced/freertos/tasks/README.md

 ![Tast States](figures/tskstate.gif)

-* Running: When a task is actually executing it is said to be in the Running state.
+* **Running**: When a task is actually executing it is said to be in the Running state.
 It is currently utilising the processor.
 If the processor on which the RTOS is running only has a single core then there can only be one task in the Running state at any given time.

-* Ready: Ready tasks are those that are able to execute (they are not in the Blocked or Suspended state) but are not currently executing because a different task of equal or higher priority is already in the Running state.
+* **Ready**: Ready tasks are those that are able to execute (they are not in the Blocked or Suspended state) but are not currently executing because a different task of equal or higher priority is already in the Running state.

-* Blocked: A task is said to be in the Blocked state if it is currently waiting for either a temporal or external event.
+* **Blocked**: A task is said to be in the Blocked state if it is currently waiting for either a temporal or external event.
 For example, if a task calls vTaskDelay() it will block (be placed into the Blocked state) until the delay period has expired - a temporal event.
 Tasks can also block to wait for queue, semaphore, event group, notification or semaphore event.
 Tasks in the Blocked state